Old Colony Planning Council

 - Other Business:

-- OCPC Regional Operation and Management (ROM) Inc. Financial Report: Included in the meeting packet was an OCPC ROM financial report from July 2016 to November 2016.
+- OCPC Regional Operation and Management (ROM) Inc. Financial Report.
+Included in the meeting packet was an OCPC ROM financial report to date for the period from July 2017 to June 2018.
 Information only, no Council action required.

-- Notification of suspension of December, 2016 OCPC Council Meeting: Council President Staffier said due to the Christmas holiday there will be no December, 2016 Council Meeting.
+- Notification of suspension of December, 2017 OCPC Council Meeting.
+Council President Staffier said that due to the Christmas holiday there would be no December 2017 Council meeting.
+He wished everyone a happy holiday season.

 - Visitors Comments/Questions: There were none.